turingschool/curriculum-site/module3/lessons/network_requests.md

 Traditionally, AJAX requests have been made via the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest){:target='blank'} object.
 However, the process is a little clunky, with developers transitioning over to a more streamlined way using the **fetch API**.
 This is much more commonly used by developers nowadays and will be the primary way we make network requests at Turing.

-The great thing about using the fetch API is that we can use it "for free" with ES6 (as opposed to `$.get` which requires us to bring in jQuery or *axios* which is a separate npm package)!
+The great thing about using the fetch API is that we can use it "for free" with ES6 (as opposed to needing a separate npm package)!
 </section>

 ## ES6: fetch()